NJ-AMAL/PerProj/README.md

-# 🛰️ PerProj — Wireless Signal Modulation Classification
+# 🛰️ AMAL_NAJIMI_radioML2018 — Wireless Signal Modulation Classification

 ## 📘 Introduction
 **PerProj** is a machine learning and deep learning project focused on the **classification of wireless signal modulation types**.